-For more information about these fellows and their upcoming exhibition, visit Story Maps 2018.
+For more information about the 2018 fellows and their exhibition, visit Story Maps 2018.
 You can also get a first-hand introduction to these projects from the Fellows by clicking on this link.

 We seek self-identified emerging artists/creative practitioners of color who meet the following criteria:

 • Can demonstrate a passion for social change in Northern New Mexico